-(e) This is a \$10,000,000 loan drawn by Manolis Shipping Ltd. on June 11, 2007 The loan is payable in thirty-two consecutive quarterly instalments of \$160,000 each, the first of which was due in September 2007, plus a balloon payment of \$4,880,000 payable with the final quarterly instalment in June 2015.
+(c) This is a \$10,000,000 loan drawn by Manolis Shipping Ltd. on June 11, 2007.
+The loan is payable in thirty-two consecutive quarterly instalments of \$160,000 each, the first of which was due in September 2007, plus a balloon payment of \$4,880,000 payable with the final quarterly instalment in June 2015.
 The interest is based on LIBOR plus a margin of 0.80% if the ratio of the outstanding loan to the vessel value is below 55%, otherwise the margin is 0.90%.
 The loan is secured with the following: (i) first priority mortgage over M/V "Manolis P", (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account Manolis Shipping Ltd. maintains with the bank.
 Other covenants and guarantees are similar to the rest of the loans of the Company.

-On October 29, 2012, a supplemental agreement was signed that extended the loan by eight consecutive quarterly instalments of \$250,000 each, plus a balloon payment of \$3,000,000 payable with the final quarterly instalment on January, 15 2016.
-Under the same supplemental agreement, Tiger Navigation Corp., owner of m/v Tiger Bridge, SAF-Concord Shipping Ltd., owner of m/v Monica P, and Alterwall Business Inc., owner of M/V OEL Bengal, provided additional guarantees to this loan.
-The interest is based on LIBOR plus a margin of 5.00%.
+On October 29, 2012, a supplemental agreement was signed under which Tiger Navigation Corp., owner of m/v Tiger Bridge, SAF-Concord Shipping Ltd., owner of m/v Monica P, and Alterwall Business Inc., owner of M/V OEL Bengal, provided additional guarantees to this loan.

-- (f) This loan is a \$15,000,000 loan originally drawn by Trust Navigation Corp. on November 1, 2007.
+(d) This loan was a \$15,000,000 loan originally drawn by Trust Navigation Corp. on November 1, 2007.
 The M/V "Ioanna P" secured the loan until the vessel was sold on January 12, 2009.
 In anticipation of such sale, on December 29, 2008, a replacement guarantee for the loan was put in place by Tiger Navigation Corp., one of the Company's subsidiaries and the owner of M/V "Tiger Bridge".
 On such date, Tiger Navigation Corp. also granted the lender a first priority mortgage over M/V "Tiger Bridge" to secure the loan and its guarantee.
-The loan is payable in four consecutive quarterly instalments of \$1,850,000 each, the first of which was due in February 2008, followed by four consecutive quarterly instalments of \$750,000 each, followed by four consecutive quarterly instalments of \$750,000 each, plus a balloon payment of \$2,400,000 payable with the final quarterly instalment in November 2010.
-The interest is based on LIBOR plus a margin of 0.90%.
+The loan was payable in four consecutive quarterly instalments of \$1,850,000 each, the first of which was due in February 2008, followed by four consecutive quarterly instalments of \$750,000 each, followed by four consecutive quarterly instalments of \$750,000 each, followed by four consecutive quarterly instalment in November 2010.
+The interest was based on LIBOR plus a margin of 0.90%.
 On October 29, 2010, Tiger Navigation Corp. agreed to re-finance the balloon payment of \$2,400,000 to be paid in ten consecutive quarterly instalments of \$50,000 each plus a balloon payment of \$1,900,000 payable with the final instalment in April 2013.
-The interest rate is based on LIBOR plus 3.75%.
-The loan is secured with the following: (i) first priority mortgage over M/V "Tiger Bridge", (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account Trust Navigation Corp. maintains with the bank.
-Other covenants and guarantees are similar to the rest of the loans of the Company. - (g) This loan is a \$10,000,000 loan drawn by SAF-Concord Shipping Ltd. on January 19, 2009.
-The loan was payable in twenty consecutive quarterly instalments of \$250,000 each, the first of which was due in April 2009, plus a balloon payment of \$5,000,000 payable with the final quarterly instalment in January 2014.
-The interest was based on LIBOR plus a margin of 2.50%.
-The loan was secured with the following: (i) first priority mortgage over M/V "Monica P", (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account SAF-Concord Shipping Ltd. Shipping Ltd. maintains with the bank.
+The interest rate was based on LIBOR plus 3.75%.
+The loan was secured with the following: (i) first priority mortgage over M/V "Tiger Bridge", (ii) first assignment of earnings and insurance, (iii) a corporate guarantee of Euroseas Ltd. and (iv) a minimum cash balance equal to an amount of no less than \$300,000 in an account Trust Navigation Corp. maintains with the bank.
 Other covenants and guarantees are similar to the rest of the loans of the Company.